-The viral load test provides important information that is used in conjunction with the CD4 cell count:
+The Human immunodeficiency virus (HIV) viral load test provides important information that is used in conjunction with the CD4 cell count:

 - to monitor the status of HIV disease,